 Our cybersecurity strategy focuses on implementing controls, technologies, and other processes to assess, identify, and manage material cybersecurity risks.
 We have processes in place designed to assess, identify, manage, and address material cybersecurity threats and incidents, including: annual security awareness training for employees, mechanisms designed to detect and monitor unusual network activity, and containment and incident response tools.
 Our ISMS is designed to help us identify and manage material risks from cybersecurity threats, and as part of our ISMS, we engage a range of third-party service providers, including assessors, consultants, and auditors, to assist us in these processes.
 Our risk assessment framework involves an information security risk assessment procedure that helps us identify potential cybersecurity threats and vulnerabilities (including relating to the use of third-party service providers) and then determine strategies to mitigate or counter the threats.
 As part of this process, we conduct annual penetration testing utilizing a third-party service provider.
 We have implemented controls designed to identify and mitigate cybersecurity threats associated with our use of third-party service providers.
 Such providers are subject to security risk assessments at the time of onboarding, contract renewal, and upon detection of an increase in risk profile.
-We use a variety of inputs in such risk assessments, including information supplied by providers and third parties.
-In addition, we require our providers to meet appropriate security requirements, controls and responsibilities and investigate security incidents that have impacted our third-party providers, as appropriate.
-Our Information Technology Director also works with third-party service providers to assess potential cybersecurity threats and determines risk scores based on the likelihood of threats and the potential impacts of the threats, prioritizes risk and determines and recommends to our management controls aimed to counter such threats.
-We assess third-party cybersecurity controls through a cybersecurity questionnaire and include security and privacy addenda to our contracts where applicable.
+We use a variety of inputs in such risk assessments, including information supplied by providers and third party providers, as appropriate socurity meet appropriate security requirements, controls and responsibilities and investigate security incidents that have impacted our third-party providers, as appropriate.
+Our Information Technology Director also works with third-party service providers to assess potential cybersecurity threats and determines risk scores based on the likelihood of threats and the potential impacts of the threats, prioritizes risk and determines and recommends to our management controls aimed to counter such threa